bugsnag/bugsnag-js-performance/CONTRIBUTING.md

 * [Fork](https://help.github.com/articles/fork-a-repo) the
   [library on GitHub](https://github.com/bugsnag/bugsnag-js-performance)
 * Build and test your changes.
-We have automated tests for many scenarios but its also helpful to use `npm pack` to build the module locally and install it in a real app.
+You can use `npm pack` to build the module locally and install it in a real app.
 * Commit and push until you are happy with your contribution
 * [Make a pull request](https://help.github.com/articles/using-pull-requests)
-* Ensure the automated checks pass (and if it fails, please try to address the cause)

 ### Adding features